 Dairy farmers can now get more high genetic merit heifer calves with LIC International’s sexed semen.

 A selection of LIC’s top bulls are available in SexedULTRA 4M® semen.
-We have Jersey, Holstein Friesian and KiwiCross™ sexed semen available to dairy farmers around the world.
+We have Jersey, Holstein Friesian and KiwiCross™ sexed bull semen available for sale to dairy farmers around the world.

 This tried and tested technology gives dairy farmers a 90% chance of producing a female calf.